 Early dismissal due to weather will be announced on WLDS (1180 AM/107.1 FM) or WJIL (1550 AM/105.5 FM) radio stations.

 XII.
 STUDENT SERVICES

 Scott County Community Unit School District No. 1 provides its pupils with several specialized services.
-Please contact the school principal if you feel the need of any of the services explained below.
+Please contact the school Principal or Special Needs Coordinator if you feel the need of any of the services explained below.